 Visibility can be difficult too.
 The view from the interior mirror is minimal, the manual door mirrors help a little but the roof pillars leave big blind spots.

-Entry and exit are tortuous and difficult, with a low aperture and a very wide sill, home comforts are few and far between and there is very little storage space or boot.
-And there is only enough room for two inside.
+Entry and exit are tortuous and difficult in this strictly two seater, with a low aperture and a very wide sill.
+Home comforts are few and far between and there is very little storage space or boot.

-If a radio is fitted - and they weren't standard - the noise levels mean you're unlikely to be able to hear it.
+If a stereo is fitted - and they weren't standard on early models - the noise levels mean you're unlikely to be able to hear it.

-Exiges hold their value very well, so be suspicious of any car that's being sold for less than market value and it is best to avoid any that have been modified.
+Exiges hold their value very well, so be suspicious of any car that's being sold for less than market value, and its best to avoid any that have been modified.